 a while because they contain a unique mix of occupational or cultural groups.

 This neighborhood is very unique in some important ways, according to

 Notable & Unique: People

-Johnson & Wales U-Denver / Montview Blvd neighborhood is that, according to NeighborhoodScout's
+the Johnson & Wales U-Denver / Montview Blvd neighborhood: a neighborhood in which more

-neighborhood is also a very good choice for urban sophisticates and highly educated executives.
+neighborhood is also a very good choice for highly educated executives and college students.